JosephRullo/osTicket-Prerequisites-and-Installation/README.md

 **Download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip).**
 <p>
 Next create the directory C:\PHP.
 To do this go to the C:\ drive and create a new folder in it named PHP.
-Now unzip the contents of PHP 7.3.8 into C:\PHP.
+Now download PHP 7.3.8 -> unzip and extract the contents of it into C:\PHP.
 <p>
 <p>
 <img src="https://imgur.com/q3GhlI2.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>